 We do not have long term supply agreements in place with all of our contractors involved with the manufacturing of our weekly formulation of setmelanotide.
 We currently place individual batch or campaign orders with the CMOs/suppliers that are individually contracted under existing master services and quality agreements for the weekly formulation of setmelanotide.
-If we engage new contractors, such contractors must be approved by the FDA and other equivalent competent authorities in foreign jurisdictions.
-We will need to submit information to the FDA and other equivalent competent authorities in foreign jurisdictions describing the manufacturing changes.
-If manufacturing changes occur post-approval, the FDA and foreign regulatory authorities may have to approve these changes.
+If we engage new contractors, we will be required to demonstrate comparability between product lots produced by such new contractors and those we previously utilized, which could delay the development or commercialization of such products or product candidates.
+In addition, if manufacturing changes occur post-approval, the FDA and foreign regulatory authorities may have to approve these changes before we are able to release product manufactured using revised processes.
 We plan to continue to rely upon CMOs and, potentially, collaboration partners to manufacture commercial quantities of setmelanotide.
 Our current scale of manufacturing appears adequate to support all of our current needs for clinical trial and initial commercial supplies for setmelanotide.
 Going forward, we may need to identify additional CMOs or partners to produce setmelanotide on a larger scale.